 We published our book “Video Data Analysis: How to use 21st century video in social science research” with SAGE.
 In this book, we explore how 21st video data can change how we do social research, what opportunities they offer, and what challenges they entail.
 In doing so, we lay out how you can harness the power of 21st century videos to study a wide range of phenomena using video data.

 Check out the table of contents and reviews here.
+Read a blog post on the book at SAGE Methodspace here.

 Order your copy here.